This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 - I did an audit of all my social media accounts and made sure I was using the same photo, that my cover images matched my website and my social sharing graphics, and I made sure my bios were all consistently communicating what I do and for whom

-Then, I needed a system for getting visible with my dream customers
+Then, I created a system for getting visible with my dream clients

 I knew that meant I needed to create content, to build my audience on social media, and to make sure my content was discoverable in search.